rage/cyber-security-base-19/data/module-2/part-3/security.md

 Use POST request to submit the cookie.
 The request body to `mail/` should be a JSON object with a field `content` containing the victim's cookie as a string.

+The application has the following username and password combinations for testing:

+- alice:redqueen
+- bob:squarepants

 Hints:
 * Look into Tasks exercise (addTask function) on how to do Javascript POST requests with JSON as request body.
 * For debugging purposes, the server will print to the console any mail obtained through `mail/` request.